 I wish I had bought more pepperoni and cheese.
 The filling was a little lacking, but the bread was still so good.
 I served it with a side of heated pizza sauce I had leftover in the fridge from making pizza.
 Next time, I will buy double the pepperoni and cheese.
 The bread still disappeared before the end of the night.

 Everything I made turned out so well.
 There was not an unhappy stomach in the house.
-I got a lot of compliments on the food, and that made me feel really good.
 It was the perfect end to the year.
 I felt validated in my decision to move towards the food industry and do what I love.